Mary Jane Auch

-Mary Jane Auch is an author and illustrator of children's books, including One Plus One Equals Blue, Ashes of Roses, The Road to Home, Journey to Nowhere and the I was a Third Grade ... series of books for younger readers.
-The Princess and the Pizza, a collaboration with Herm Auch, was an International Reading Association Children's Choice in 2003 and won the 2003 Storytelling World Award, as well as being nominated for the Young Hoosier Picture Book Award and the Show Me Readers Award.
+Auch published her first novel, The Witching of Ben Wagner, with Houghton Mifflin in 1987, and her first picture book, The Easter Egg Farm, with Holiday House in 1992.
+She has since published many additional novels and picture books, including One Plus One Equals Blue, Ashes of Roses, The Road to Home, Journey to Nowhere, and the I was a Third Grade ... series of books for younger readers.
+The Princess and the Pizza, a collaboration with her husband, was an International Reading Association Children's Choice in 2003 and won the 2003 Storytelling World Award, as well as being nominated for the Young Hoosier Picture Book Award and the Show Me Readers Award.